 Right: Old Phillips 66 gas station, slated for future restoration >

 Left: This "old" Phillips gas pump is actually a fiberglass replica.
-Two are located in front of the Paddock Liquor store on the right, which also contains a convenience store with a drive thru.
+Two are located in front of the Paddoc Liquor store on the right, which also contains a convenience store with a drive thru.
 Gas was also sold here as far back as the 1940's as indicated by the photo below, right.
+The building has been renovated recently.

 Outlaws travel Route 66 in the 30's